 You’ll find that Filipinos are a happy bunch, they laugh a lot and they are eager to make you feel at home.

-Discussing the safety issues in the Philippines
+Safety issues in the Philippines

 Before anything else, it’s important for you to understand a little bit about the Philippines.

-It’s composed of 3 major island groups: Luzon, Visayas and Mindanao.
+The Philippines is composed of 3 major island groups: Luzon, Visayas and Mindanao.
 Its capital city is Manila which is located in Luzon, so this is what a lot of tourists are familiar with.

 Luzon and Visayas are safe places to visit.
 Luzon is a great place to explore cities and land-locked provinces where you can hike, discover waterfalls and even immerse yourself in local and tribal communities.
 Visayas meanwhile offers islands which are great for activities such as island hopping, snorkeling and diving.

 In my opinion though, the most virgin attractions in the country can be found in Mindanao.
+However, this is where the safety issue comes in.

-However, there are safety issues in this island group and in fact it faces a huge security stigma.
 Let me be clear: Mindanao is a vast area and it’s composed of several provinces so to say that Mindanao isn’t safe isn’t fair.
 Most of Mindanao is safe to travel to.

-The Philippines receive millions of tourists each year and a lot of them have a great time.
+Case in point: the Philippines receive millions of tourists each year and a lot of them have a great time.
 As long as you research and plan about your trip, you should be safe.

 Tips for visiting the Philippines